-We all know how easy it is to be thrown off from even the most carefully-planned budget.
+We all know how easy it is to be thrown off from even the most carefully planned budget.
 You start the month, you’re logging expenses, all is well, and then something throws you off.
 This can be discouraging and disorienting, but I promise you: no matter how far off course you are, you can get back on course.
-In this article, I’ll share how to get your budget back on track in 7 easy ways, and how to regain your calm and focus on starting fresh.
+In this article, I’ll share how to get your budget back on track in 7 easy steps, and how to regain your calm and focus on starting fresh.

 It’s a super easy predicament to fall into: an unexpected medical or dental bill, a surprise household fix requiring a contractor, the A/C going out on your car just as the weather is getting warmer.
 As carefully as you follow your expenses, a single event like these– something that’s necessary to tend to– can really throw your budget.
+Maybe you aren’t even sure how to budget yet.

 But let me get real for a second: falling off track doesn’t always happen out of necessity.
 Perhaps you ran up a bar tab with your girlfriends.
 Too many Postmates meals during a tough week?
 The cashmere cardigan you found on double-clearance and couldn’t pass up: these are some other ways I’ve taken a backslide.